connorpark24/college-theme-extension/README.md

 Configure your VSCode theme to include your college colors.

+## Usage

+Use command "Apply College Theme" to apply theme.

 ## Features

 Inputting Custom Colors: allows users to input their college's primary and secondary colors.\